lhydave/lego-ne/README.md

-# LegoNE - Automating Approximate NE Algorithm Analysis
+# LegoNE - Automating Approximate NE Algorithm Design and Analysis

 ## Overview

-LegoNE is a tool for automating the approximation analysis of approximate Nash equilibria (NE) algorithms.
+LegoNE is a tool for automating both the design of approximate Nash equilibria (NE) algorithms and their approximation analysis.
 It contains the following components:

 1. **LegoNE programming language**: A python-like language for specifying approximate NE algorithms.
 Users can specify the building blocks of the algorithm, such as computing the best response, computing an NE for a two-layer zero-sum game, and mixing two strategies.
 Then, users can write down the algorithm by combining these building blocks.
 2. **LegoNE compiler**: A compiler that translates the LegoNE code into